bheisig/i-doit-docker/README.md

 2. System database (default: `idoit_system`)
 3. Each tenant database (default 1st one: `idoit_data`)

 As you can see in the examples for `docker-compose` (see section "Run i-doit with Docker Compose") the simplest thing is to backup the named volumes.
 But for a running instance of MariaDB this is a bad solution because everything stored temporarily in memory won't be backed up.
-Therefore, run `mysqldump` (for backup) and `mysql` (for restore) to fetch every bit stored in the databases.
+Run `mysqldump` (for backup) and `mysql` (for restore) to fetch every bit stored in the databases.

 This is a basic example to backup everything in a running environment: